 The History Department offers a 5-year combined BA/MA program in history.
 This program allows highly motivated undergraduates to earn both a bachelor's and a master's degree in 10 semesters.
+These degrees will be awarded consecutively, following completion of the BA portion of the degree.
 Students admitted to the program will complete the same course of study (30 graduate credits) required of MA students by the end of their fifth year.
 The program provides a challenging capstone to college, and an opportunity to earn an MA degree for a professional or academic track (regarding these tracks, see the History MA Program page) .
 Our BA/MA may serve as a terminal degree for employment in any field that values historical research, writing, and analysis; or, it may serve as a springboard for doctoral study in History or a related field .
 The degree may also be combined with teaching certification in social studies – for information on that option see the Teacher Education BA/MA program page.

 The program is very selective, and successful applicants normally have a 3.